Court rejects appeals by 47 Russians against Olympic bans

 Stephen Hess, an international sports lawyer based in Colorado Springs, Colorado, said the decision was a victory for the IOC.

-”Even though CAS earlier decided there was insufficient evidence to sanction individual Russian athletes, nonetheless it decided that since the Russian Olympic Committee had been barred from sending a team, the IOC had discretion as to what athletes it would let into the Games.”
+Angela Ruggiero of the IOC athletes’ commission said the decision provided clarity for all competitors.

-The IOC pointed to a CAS statement that declared the Russians were not necessarily innocent of doping, just that the evidence was insufficient to ban them.
-Also, the IOC said, ”there were additional elements and/or evidence, which could not be considered” in last week’s CAS case ”that raised suspicion about the integrity of these athletes.”
+”The message we’re sending to athletes now is, the decision’s been made, you should be incredibly confident that every athlete, including the Olympic Athletes from Russia, have had to clear incredibly high hurdles to get here,” Ruggiero said.

-U.S. athletes praised the decision and the end to uncertainty of participation of some Russian athletes.
+U.S. athletes also welcomed the end to uncertainty around the participation of some Russian athletes.

 —